ethereum-optimism/optimism/specs/derivation.md

 The stage maintains references to three L2 blocks:

-- The [finalized L2 head][g-finalized]: everything up to and including this block can be fully derived from the [finalized][l1-finality] (i.e. canonical and forever irreversible) part of the L1 chain.
+- The [finalized L2 head][g-finalized-l2-head]: everything up to and including this block can be fully derived from the [finalized][l1-finality] (i.e. canonical and forever irreversible) part of the L1 chain.
 - The [safe L2 head][g-safe-l2-head]: everything up to and including this block can be fully derived from the currently canonical L1 chain.